Why Apache Arrow is the future for open source columnar

-Performance gets redefined when the data is in memory, Apache Arrow is a de-facto standard for columnar in-memory analytics, Engineers from across the top level Apache projects are contributing towards to create Apache Arrow.
+Apache Arrow is an example of open source technology and is a de-facto standard for columnar in-memory analytics.
+Engineers from across the top level Apache projects are contributing towards creating Apache Arrow.
 In the coming years we can expect all the big data platforms adopting Apache Arrow as its columnar in-memory layer.

 What can we expect from an in-memory system like Apache Arrow: